dat3Cph/material/docs/frontend/react_3/exercises/frontend_security.md

 ## Getting started

-- This exercise requires your backend to run, and to handle CORS as explained in a previous session.
+This exercise requires your backend to run, and to handle CORS as explained in a previous session.
+If you are not sure how to do that, then check this [CORS and Javalin tutorial](../../../toolbox/security/cors.md).

 1. Create a new react project and clean it up “the usual way”.